CryptoLions/JungleTestnet-DAWN2/README.md

 cd build
 make install

+You can download demo node configuration <a href="http://jungle.cryptolions.io:9898/JungleTestnetBPnode.tar.gz">here</a>

 # How to configure node
 - Create data-dir folder for you node, for example /opt/jungleTestnet
 - Download files config.ini and genesis.json in this folder